jonbirge/cspeedtest/README.md

   -v, --version          show version
 ```

-Depending on your terminal and/or connection, you may have to try both color and b/w modes to get the highest speed (which is, again, a lower bound).
+Depending on your terminal and/or connection, you may have to try both color and b/w modes to get the highest speed.
+For testing compression (and fun) there is a deterministic pattern you can run by typing `r` while running the test.

 ## Screenshot

 <img width="923" alt="cspeedtest-color" src="https://user-images.githubusercontent.com/660566/147842191-f486bfaa-2f5c-4466-a19b-7e73e34e956f.png">

-## Distribution
+## Installing

+### Install from source

+Install and compile on your remote server using the standard GNU build process (`autogen && ./configure && make`).
+Then run as follows:

+### Install from distribution

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/cspeedtest)